mathewjowens/mathewjowens.github.io/_pages/about.md

 ## Externally funded research projects

-* Current: Validation of HUXt forecasts {UKMO funded}
+* Current: Validation of HUXt forecasts (UKMO funded)
 * Current: Were solar cycles fundamentally different in the past?
 (STFC funded)
 * Current: Why have space-weather forecasts not improved for more than a decade?
 (NERC funded)
 * Finished: What determines the open solar magnetic flux?
 (STFC funded)